Why We Always End Up Overwhelmed By Our To-Do Lists

 You look down at your to-do list and your heart starts racing.
 Why?
 You’ve just had that brutal realization that there is absolutely no way you’re going to be able to get everything done.

-Even if you shut your office door, skip happy hour, pull an all-nighter, and crank up your most inspirational productivity playlist, there will still be unfinished tasks lingering on that pesky list of yours.
+Even if you shut your laptop, skip that Zoom happy hour, pull an all-nighter, and crank up your most inspirational productivity playlist, there will still be unfinished tasks lingering on that pesky list of yours.

 Put simply, you’ve over-promised—meaning you’ve found yourself over-extended and totally overwhelmed.

 Now what?
 What can you realistically do, other than put your head down on your desk and silently resent your ridiculous workload?

 While there’s no magic formula that will instantly make half of your to-do list vanish into thin air (you wish, right?), there are some things you can do to navigate your way through that sticky situation and come out with your sanity intact.

 Before you can jump into fixing the problem, it’s important that you understand it first.